The Rocket Press founded 1977

 In 2015 the Lilly Library, University of Bloomington, Indiana purchased the the entire archive of The Rocket Press from the years when it operated as a Fine Press from 1977 to 1997 – a total of 50 archive boxes of manuscripts, sketches, proofs, correspondence and books.

 Jonathan Stephenson, in parallel with the operating of Rocket Gallery, has sporadically designed and published gallery catalogues and artist’s books under The Rocket Press imprint.
-The current project – due for release in May 2019 – is the first monograph on the Danish painter Peter Hedegaard.
+The most recent project – released in summer 2019 – is the first monograph on the Danish painter Peter Hedegaard.